-- Children who are excluded due to COVID-19 must be isolated for a minimum of (seven) 7 days from symptom appearance and can return after their fever has been resolved for 72 hours without fever reducing medication.
-The decision to discontinue isolation should be made with healthcare provider. - Any child living in the same household with someone who has a confirmed case of COVID-19 will be excluded for 7 (seven) days. - Children who are out of the Center due to illness for more than three (3) days must have a physician's note to certify that he/she may return to the Center. - Any child that is excluded from the Center due to illness and cannot provide a doctor's note and can return after symptoms have been resolved for 72 hours.
+- Children who are excluded due to COVID-19 must be isolated for a minimum of (five) 5 days from symptom appearance and can return after their fever has been resolved for 72 hours without fever reducing medication.
+The decision to discontinue isolation should be made with healthcare provider. - Any child living in the same household with someone who has a confirmed case of COVID-19 will be excluded for 5 (five) days. - Children who are out of the Center due to illness for more than three (3) days must have a physician's note to certify that he/she may return - Any child that is excluded from the Center due to illness and cannot provide a doctor's note and can return after symptoms have been resolved for 72 hours.